Zulip’s security strategy covers all aspects of our product and business. Making sure your information stays protected is our highest priority.

 Integrity and auditing

-- Zulip administrators can configure users’ ability to edit or delete messages, and whether deleted messages are retained in the database or deleted permanently.
+- Zulip owners and administrators can configure users’ ability to edit or delete messages, and whether deleted messages are retained in the database or deleted permanently.
 Zulip by default stores the complete history of all message content on the platform, including edits and deletions, and all uploaded files.

 - Zulip’s server logging has configurable log rotation policies and can be used for an end-to-end history of system usage.

 - Zulip stores in its database a permanent long-term audit log containing the history of important actions (e.g. changes to passwords, email addresses, and stream subscriptions).